SECTION 1 - INTRODUCTION

 B. There must be a notice in the email that advises the recipient that they may reply to the email, via the functioning return email address, to request that future email solicitations or correspondence not be sent to him or her (a functioning “opt-out” notice).

-C. The email must include the Associate’s physical mailing address.
+C. The email must include the independent business owner’s physical mailing address.

 D. The email must clearly and conspicuously disclose that the message is an advertisement or solicitation.